tequeter/dryspec/packages/RooCode/lsdd-init-new.md

    - Help the user craft or refine the Constitution (kept in `AGENTS.md`, `CLAUDE.md`, or equivalent):
      - A one-paragraph description of what the software does and why.
      - Project-wide code best practices and constraints.
+     - The generic LeanSDD specification index table, adapted to this project (for example by copying and tailoring the index from the LeanSDD README).
    - Keep the Constitution concise and high-signal; do not replicate future FR/NFR details here.

 4. **Elicit requirements and architecture outline**